Last Updated on

 People sometimes tend to worry they’re on some global list and they’ll be blocked and banned from all sort of sites.
 Now although there are some fairly extensive lists which we’ll mention later.
 Mostly these blocks are simple IP address blocks on a single site.
-It’s unlikely your IP address will be affected anywhere else,
+It’s unlikely your IP address will be affected anywhere else, but often they aren’t able to answer the initial question – what is my IP address ?

 However first we need to backtrack slightly and clarify what your IP address is and some of the methods employed for these bans.
 If you know this stuff then skip forward a paragraph or so, there’s a link to an IP black list checker right at the end.
 However please, note that many bans are not even related to your IP address at all.